JbAmade/exception-port-demo/README.md

 ## Sources and acknowledgments
 The "heart" of the program comes from jailbreak techniques.
 This was a test to try it on Mac first.

 Thanks to [@K0stad1n](https://github.com/K0stad1n) for making this porgram work both on Intel and M1 thanks to the pre-processor condition !
-It's usefull, so that you don't have to care about your architecture.
+It's useful, so that you don't have to care about your architecture.
 Just compile !